Our guide to having Halloween fun at home

 If you’re looking for something that will keep the kids busy for a bit longer and includes facts, jokes, drawing, cooking and craft you may be interested to know that we create an activity pack to accompany every book that we send to our book club subscribers.

-Vlad the World’s Worst Vampire by Anna Wilson was a hit with our subscribers and we have a few of the packs available to purchase here.
+The Vanishing Trick by Jenni Spangler was a super spooky hit with our subscribers and we have a few of the packs available to purchase here.

 What quick, easy and non-messy Halloween activities can we do?